john-ee/Local-Slideshow-Generator/README.md

 * bc

 ## What's missing ?
-* The audio in  a video file seems to be overwritten, I haven't figured that out.
-* The fade out is missing
 * No transitions between pictures.
-I have no plan to add it as the complexity of the script will shoot up.
+* The music volume is not dynamic

 ## Sources
 According to Copilot, here is what it used to generate this script :